Bachelor’s in Counseling Program Guide

 Licensure requirements to practice counseling varies by state.
 Typically, to become a licensed counselor, you must hold a counseling degree, complete a supervised internship, and pass an exam.
 To find out licensing requirements in your state, see the American Counseling Association's licensure/certification by state page.

 Earning the NCAC I certification requires at least a high school diploma or GED, a current state license to work as an addictions counselor, three years of work experience, 270 hours of training in substance abuse disorders, and a passing score on the NCAC I examination.

-The NCAAC prepares you to work as an adolescent addictions or substance abuse counselor.
-To earn the NCAAC, you must hold a bachelor’s or higher in a counseling-related subject and a current state license.
-You also need at least five years of supervised work experience, 270 hours of substance abuse education, and a passing score on the NCAAC exam.
+The NCAAC prepares you to work as an adolescent addictions or substance use counselor.
+To earn the NCAAC, you must hold a bachelor's or higher in a counseling-related subject and a current state license.
+You also need at least five years of supervised work experience, 270 hours of substance use education, and a passing score on the NCAAC exam.

 The NCAC II prepares you to work as an advanced addictions counselor.
 Eligibility requirements include holding a bachelor's degree in a counseling-related subject, current state license, accumulating five years of addiction counseling work, 450 hours of education and training, and passing the NCAC II exam.